-13 [Comment to Article 2.6.2: Acceptable justification may include, for example, (a) an Athlete or a team doctor carrying Prohibited Substances or Prohibited Methods for dealing with acute and emergency situations (e.g., an epinephrine auto-injector), or (b) an Athlete Possessing a Prohibited Substance or Prohibited Method for therapeutic reasons shortly prior to applying for and receiving a determination on a TUE.]
+&lt;sup>13 [Comment to Articles 2.6.1 and 2.6.2: Acceptable justification may include, for example, (a) an Athlete or a team doctor carrying Prohibited Substances or Prohibited Methods for dealing with acute and emergency situations (e.g., an epinephrine auto-injector), or (b) an Athlete Possessing a Prohibited Substance or Prohibited Method for therapeutic reasons shortly prior to applying for and receiving a determination on a TUE.]

-14 [Comment to Article 2.9: Complicity or Attempted Complicity may include either physical or psychological assistance.]
+&lt;sup>14 [Comment to Article 2.9: Complicity or Attempted Complicity may include either physical or psychological assistance.]

-^{13 [}Comment to Article 2.10: Athletes and other Persons must not work with coaches, trainers, physicians or other Athlete Support Personnel who are Ineligible on account of an anti-deping rule violation or who have been criminally convicted or professionally disciplined in relation to doping.
+&lt;sup>13 [Comment to Article 2.10: Athletes and other Persons must not work with coaches, trainers, physicians or other Athlete Support Personnel who are Ineligible on account of an anti-doping rule violation or who have been criminally convicted or professionally disciplined in relation to doping.
 Some examples of the types of association which are prohibited include: obtaining training, strategy, technique, nutrition or medical advice; obtaining therapy, treatment or prescriptions; providing any bodily products for analysis; or allowing the Athlete Support Person to serve as an agent or representative.
 Prohibited association need not involve any form of compensation.]

-2.10.1.3 ls serving as a front or intermediary for an individual described in Article $\frac{2.10.12.10.1.1}{2.10.12.10.1.1}$ or $\frac{2.10.22.10.1.2}{2.10.1.2}$.
+2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.12.10.1.1 or 2.10.22.10.1.2.

-In order for this provision to apply, it is necessary that To establish a violation of Article 2.10, an Anti-Doping Organization must establish the Athlete or other Person has previously been advised in writing by an Anti-Doping Organization with jurisdiction over the Athlete or other Person, or by WADA, of the Athlete Support Person's disqualifying status and the potential Consequence of prohibited association and that the Athlete or other Person can reasonably avoid the association.
-The Anti-Doping Organization shall also use reasonable efforts to advise the Athlete Support Person who is the subject of the notice to the Athlete or other Person that the Athlete Support Person may, within 15 days, come forward to the Anti-Doping Organization to explain that the criteria described in Articles 2.10.1 and 2.10.2 do not apply to him or her.
-(Notwithstanding Article 17, this Article applies even when the Athlete Support Person's disqualifying conduct occurred prior to the effective date provided in Article 25.)knew of the Athlete Support Person's disqualifying status.
+2.10.2 In order for this provision to apply, it is necessary that the Athlete or other Person has previously been advised in writing byTo establish a violation of Article 2.10, an Anti-Doping Organization with jurisdiction over the Athlete or other Person, or by WADA, of the Athlete Support Person's disqualifying status and the potential Consequence of prohibited association and that the Athlete or other Person can reasonably avoid the association.
+The Anti-Doping Organization shall also use reasonable efforts to advise the Athlete Support Person who is the subject of the notice to the Athlete or other Person that the Athlete Support Person may, within 15 days, come forward to the Anti-Doping Organization to explain that the criteria described in Article 32.10.1 and 2.10.2 do not apply to him or her.
+(Notwithstanding Article 17, this Article applies even when the Athlete Support Person's disqualifying conduct occurred prior to the effective date provided in Article 25.)must establish that the Athlete or other Person knew of the Athlete Support Person's disqualifying status.

-The burden shall be on the Athlete or other Person to establish that any association with Athlete Support Personnel described in Article 2.10.12.10.1.1 or 2.10.22.10.1.2 is not in a professional or sport-related capacity and/or that such association could not have been reasonably avoided.
+The burden shall be on the Athlete or other Person to establish that any association with an Athlete Support Personnel Person described in Article 2.10.12.10.1.1 or 2.10.22.10.1.2 is not in a professional or sport-related capacity and/or that such association could not have been reasonably avoided.

-Anti-Doping Organizations that are aware of Athlete Support Personnel who meet the criteria described in Article 2.10.1, 2.10.2, or 2.10.1.2, or 2.10.3, shall submit that information to WADA.
-15
+Anti-Doping Organizations that are aware of Athlete Support Personnel who meet the criteria described in Article $\frac{2.10.1, 2.10.22.10.1.1, 2.10.1.2}{2.10.1.2}$ , or $\frac{2.10.32.10.1.3}{2.10.1.3}$ shall submit that information to WADA.